Kentucky–Vanderbilt football rivalry

 The Kentucky–Vanderbilt football rivalry is an American college football rivalry between the Kentucky Wildcats football team of the University of Kentucky and Vanderbilt Commodores football team of Vanderbilt University.
 The rivalry between these two schools, located about 181 mi apart, dates to their first meeting in 1896.
-They are founding members of the Southeastern Conference (SEC), and are currently members of the SEC's Eastern Division with a total of 92 meetings.
+They are founding members of the Southeastern Conference (SEC), and were both members of the SEC's Eastern Division with a total of 97 meetings.
 This rivalry is Kentucky's second longest behind Tennessee and Vanderbilt's third behind Ole Miss and Tennessee.
-Kentucky leads the series 48–42–4.
+Kentucky leads the series 48–44–4.

-39 of the 93 games have been decided by 7 points or less.
+41 of the 97 games have been decided by 7 points or less.
 Kentucky has shut out Vanderbilt 6 times, while Vanderbilt has shut out Kentucky 15 times, 10 of which were from 1896 to 1920.
 The rivalry is one of the most evenly matched in the SEC.

 History

 First game (1896)

 The first game between Vanderbilt and Kentucky (then known as Kentucky State) was played in Nashville on October 10, 1896.
 Vanderbilt won the first game, 6–0, with Vanderbilt's captain and fullback, Connel, making a touchdown and kicking the goal after touchdown.